 Quick Summary

-- Gibraltar property prices are relatively firm, but there is usually some negotiation room
+- Gibraltar property prices are firm but there is usually some negotiation room, typically 3 to 8 percent below asking on the right property

-- Understanding why the seller is selling is the most useful information you can have
+- Understanding why the seller is selling is the most useful intelligence you can gather

 - Cash buyers have significantly more leverage than buyers requiring mortgage finance

-- Slow-moving properties are your best negotiation opportunity
+- Slow-moving properties and those needing work are your best negotiation opportunities

 How Much Negotiation Room Exists in Gibraltar?

-Realistically, Gibraltar properties sell at between 3% and 8% below asking price on average.
-The premium waterfront developments with strong demand see less movement.
-Older stock, properties that need work, or anything that has been sitting on the market for several months offers more room.
+Gibraltar's property market is small, supply-constrained, and moves differently from larger markets like London or Madrid.
+Industry estimates suggest properties typically sell at between 3 and 8 percent below asking price.
+Premium waterfront developments with active demand, such as properties in Ocean Village and Queensway Quay, see less movement.
+Older stock, properties that need work, or anything that has been sitting on the market for several months tend to offer more room.

-Expecting to knock 20% off an asking price is not realistic in this market.
-But well-researched, well-timed negotiation in the 5% to 10% range is achievable on the right property.
+Expecting to knock 20 percent off an asking price is not realistic in this market.
+But well-researched, well-timed negotiation in the 5 to 10 percent range is achievable on the right property, particularly where the seller has a clear reason to move quickly.

 Research the Market Before Making an Offer

 Before you negotiate, you need to know what the property is actually worth.
-Gibraltar is small enough that you can get a reasonably accurate picture of comparable sales.
-Look at:
+Gibraltar is small enough that you can build a reasonably accurate picture of comparable sales.
+Local agents including Chestertons Gibraltar, Knight Frank Gibraltar, NP Estates, and Century 21 Gibraltar all publish market commentary and can give you a steer on recent transaction prices in a specific area.
+Ask them directly, they want to facilitate a deal.

 - Whether the asking price has already been reduced

-- Any similar properties currently for sale and their prices
+- Comparable properties currently available and their prices

 | Market Condition | Negotiation Approach |